bcbowling/Canada-Lynx-Gut-Microbiome/README.md

 ## Objectives
 Take microbiome data from repeated scat samples and analyze how it changes over time
 ## Data
-Raw and cleaned data in both Excel and fastq file formats
+Raw and cleaned fastq data

+Taxonomy training files
 ## R
+Specific workflow detailed in [R README](/R/README.md)

 All code divided into subfolders based on these general functions:

 ### Clean up data